 Message from the President of APSO

-As the new President of the Asia Pacific Stroke Organization (2019-2021), I am deeply humbled and honoured to be entrusted with this responsibility.
-I am pleased to write this inaugural message and grateful to my predecessor, Prof Man Mohan Mehndiratta and members of the previous executive committee for their valuable contributions and achievements from the 2017-19 term.
+As the new President of the Asia Pacific Stroke Organization (2021-2023), I am honored to take on this responsibility.
+I am grateful to Prof. Kay-Sin Tan, my predecessor, for his outstanding leadership and the executive committee members for their valuable contributions and achievements from the 2019-2021 term.

 The APSO has been growing and extending its impact on stroke care, education, and research of the Asia-Pacific region since its establishment in 2009.
 Currently, 21 countries are joining the APSO as sponsoring or affiliated members.

 In the Asia-Pacific region, the resources and environment of each country related to stroke and its care are very different.
 To overcome these differences and pursue a unified vision in diversity, support for less-resourced countries is emphasized for balanced development.
 Furthermore, communication between APSO and member countries should be further stimulated.